James Corrigan (businessman): Charlotte Furnace

-The Douglas Furnace
+Douglas Furnace

 Corrigan, McKinney & Co. obtained its third blast furnace in 1896.

 The Douglas Furnace of Sharpsville, Pennsylvania, was built in 1870 and blown in about March 1871.
 It was built by investors James Pierce, Jonas J. Pierce, Wallace Pierce, and George D. Kelly (Note: James and Wallace Pierce, along with George Kelly, organized the firm of Pierce, Kelly & Co. and transferred their ownership shares to this company.
 Jonas J. Pierce remained an individual co-owner of the furnace.) and had an annual capacity of 60000 ST. The furnace was leased to Forsythe, Hyde & Co. of Chicago, Illinois, in August 1892.

 In 1893, Forsythe, Hyde & Co. failed.
 That July, Corrigan, Ives & Co. secured a judgement against the Douglas Furnace in the amount of $105,000 ($ in dollars).
 The Commercial Bank of Milwaukee also secured an attachment against the Douglas Furnace, and a court awarded it $130,000 ($ in dollars) worth of pig iron produced by Forsythe, Hyde & Co.
 The sheriff of Mercer County, Pennsylvania, ignored the attachment, seized the pig iron, and it was sold.
 This caused the Commercial Bank of Milwaukee to fail.
 Corrigan, Ives & Co. went into receivership, and was sued by the Commercial Bank.
 The Douglas Furnace was seized by the Mercer County sheriff in September 1895.
 In lieu of payment, Corrigan, Ives & Co. (reorganized as Corrigan, McKinney & Co.) took over the lease on the Douglas Furnace, and began operating it on May 1, 1896.

 The owners of the Douglas Furnace immediately sued Corrigan, McKinney & Co. in federal district court.
 They argued that the Cleveland firm had to pay rent on the furnace, as required by the lease.
 It had not, and they demanded $16,000 ($ in dollars) in rent.
 The owners won their suit in May 1897.
 Corrigan, McKinney appealed, and a U.S. appellate court upheld the district court's ruling in October.

 The Carnegie Steel Company purchased the Douglas Furnace in 1895.
 When Corrigan, McKinney's lease expired on May 7, 1898, Carnegie Steel declined to renew it and took over the Douglas Furnace itself.